- Outgoing students

 - Lastly, choose Submit.

 You will receive a confirmation e-mail that your application has been received.
-To ensure quicker housing assignment, please also send an e-mail to firstname.lastname@example.org as well as to email@example.com letting us know you are an incoming exchange student and you have applied for housing.
+To ensure quicker housing assignment, please also send an e-mail to email@example.com as well as to firstname.lastname@example.org letting us know you are an incoming exchange or study abroad student and you have applied for housing.

 Order your starter pack

-Students are provided the option of purchasing a starter pack prior to their arrival.
+Students who live in on-campus housing are provided the option of purchasing a starter pack prior to their arrival.
 The starter pack includes: bedding, towels, and snacks and drinks.
 The cost is $55.
 If interested, please fill out this form and Fax it to 1-573-341-6031 it to the study abroad coordinator as soon as you have applied for housing.

 Students living in campus housing are required to purchase a meal plan (except students living in Miner Village).
 Meal plans include a specific number of meals per week, a declining balance, or a combination.
 Dining is available at two locations on campus.
 Thomas Jefferson Hall Cafeteria offers dining by “meal” and the Havener Center offers a food court where students can select and pay by item.